-Dog bites are not minor injuries.
-Even a small bite can spread rabies or become infected, and more serious bites can require surgery or stitches.
 Every year, millions of people are bitten by dogs across the US, and roughly 27,000 will need reconstructive surgery.
-These numbers are even more tragic considering that many dog bite victims are children, and others are adults whose injuries will affect their ability to work.
-If you or someone in your family has been bitten by a dog in Gainesville, you should speak to a lawyer immediately.
+If you or someone in your family has been bitten by a dog, you should speak to a lawyer immediately.

 Your priority after any dog attack should be getting medical attention.
-If you don’t have to go immediately to the emergency room, however, it helps to get some basic information about the dog.
+If you don’t have to go immediately to the emergency room, however, it helps to get some basic information about the dog and its owner.
 Ideally, you should find out:

-- Had this dog ever bitten anyone before?
+- Has this dog ever bitten anyone before?

 to find a John Foy office near you